AudacySpace/quindar-deploy/README.md

 # quindar-deploy
-Files needed to deploy (install) Quindar.
+Files needed to deploy (install) Quindar; the complete Quindar platform has three components:

-## Architecture

-Quindar has three components:

 1. The front end (gui)          > quindar-ux
 2. The backend (server)         > quindar-svr